 "Vanity of vanities," says the Preacher, "Vanity of vanities!
 All is vanity."Ecclesiastes 1:2(NASB)

-Solomon discovered, at the end of his life, that his long search for fulfilment, through his many accomplishments were nothing more than chasing after the wind.
-Despite his great wisdom, power, fame and fortune, his search for the meaning in life proved ultimately profitless – because he set out to explore life and its significance in his own human strength.
+At the end of his life, Solomon discovered that his long search for fulfilment through his many accomplishments, was nothing more than chasing after the wind.
+Despite his great wisdom, power, fame, and fortune, his search for the meaning in life proved ultimately profitless – because he set out to explore life and its significance in his own human strength.

-Paul reminds us, in Romans, that the whole of the creation was made subject to vanity, because of sin and its consequences.
+In Romans, Paul reminds us that the whole of the creation was made subject to vanity because of sin and its consequences.
 The whole premise of the Preacher is true – for there is NOTHING that can be pursued or gained on earth that can provide everlasting fulfilment for a man's soul.

 Heavenly Father, thank You for this honest assessment of living life in this fallen world, without Christ.
-Keep us from chasing after any of the vain things that this world offers, knowing that there is nothing on earth that has lasting value except to know You and the Lord Jesus Christ, my God and Saviour.
-May I place You in the centre of my life knowing that the whole duty and delight of man is to worship and praise You for Your goodness and grace to us and to all men.
-Amen
+Keep me from chasing after any of the vain things that this world offers, knowing that there is nothing on earth that has lasting value except to know You.
+May I place You in the centre of my life, knowing that the whole duty and delight of man is to worship and praise You for Your goodness and grace to all men.
+In Jesus' name, AMEN.